Victorian fashion: 1870s dress style

-The trend for broad skirts slowly disappeared during the 1870s, as women started to prefer an even slimmer silhouette.
-Bodices remained at the natural waistline, necklines varied, while sleeves began under the shoulder line.
-An overskirt was commonly worn over the bodice, and secured into a large bow behind.
-Over time though, the overskirt shortened into a detached basque, resulting in an elongation of the bodice over the hips.
+The style of the 1870s was characterized by an abundance of draperies and trims, beginning the rococo revival.
+The trend for broad skirts slowly disappeared during the 1870s, as women started to prefer a slimmer silhouette.
+The waistline of the early 1870s was high, necklines varied, while armscye remained off the shoulder.
+An overskirt was extremely popular, often tied up into an apron effect at the front with a polonaise or puffed draperies at the back.

+Over time, the overskirt shortened into a detached basque, resulting in an elongation of the bodice over the hips.
 As the bodices grew longer in 1873, the polonaise was thus introduced into the Victorian dress styles.
 A polonaise is a garment featuring both an overskirt and bodice together.
 The tournure was also introduced, and along with the polonaise, it created an illusion of an exaggerated rear end.

 By 1874, skirts began to taper in the front and were adorned with trimmings, while sleeves tightened around the wrist area.
 Towards 1875 to 1876, bodices featured long but even tighter laced waists, and converged at a sharp point in front.
 Bustles lengthened and slipped even lower, causing the fullness of the skirt to further diminish.
 Extra fabric was gathered together behind in pleats, thus creating a narrower but longer tiered, draped train too.
 Due to the longer trains, petticoats had to be worn underneath in order to keep the dress clean.

-However, when 1877 approached, dresses moulded to fit the figure, as increasing slimmer silhouettes were favoured.
-This was allowed by the invention of the cuirass bodice which functions like a corset, but extends downwards to the hips and upper thighs.
-Although dress styles took on a more natural form, the narrowness of the skirt limited the wearer in regards to walking.
+In 1877, dresses moulded to fit the figure, as increasingly slimmer silhouettes were favored.
+This was allowed by the invention of the cuirass bodice, which extends downwards to the hips and upper thighs.
+Although dress styles took on a more natural form, corsetry was still required and the train was often supported with a cage.
+The armscye, for the first time in the period, moved from a dropped position up to the shoulders and would remain there for the rest of the era.